 Describe any conflicts of interest.
 Describe the circumstances, parties involved and mitigating factors for any executive officer or director with competing professional or personal interests.

-As of the date of this report, the Company was not aware of any conflicts of interest involving its officers and/or directors.
+As of December 31, 2015, the Company was not aware of any conflicts of interest involving its officers and/or directors.

 ITEM 11.
 THIRD PARTY PROVIDERS:

 1. Corporate Counsel: